ericpereira/ericpereira/README.md

 <br>
 <br>
 <p>
 Hi!
-I'm Eric 👨🏻‍💻, a brazilian student of master degree in modeling computing and computer scientist!
+I'm Eric 👨🏻‍💻, a brazilian computer scientist!
 I'm really like programming, learning new things and solve problems!<br>
 Be welcome!
 </p>